Ptolemaic navy: Alexandrian fleet

-The Ptolemaic Kingdom constructed a huge navy following the victory of Ptolemy II during the First Syrian War (274–271 BC), as a result the Ptolemaic Navy was successful in repulsing both the Seleucid Empire and the Kingdom of Macedonia for control of the Eastern Mediterranean and the Aegean.
+The Ptolemaic Kingdom constructed a huge navy following the victory of Ptolemy II during the First Syrian War (274–271 BC), as a result the Ptolemaic navy was successful in repulsing both the Seleucid Empire and the Kingdom of Macedonia for control of the Eastern Mediterranean and the Aegean.
 Ancient Greek records seem to confirm that Ptolemy II possessed a fleet of 336 warships, that were rated according to the number of banks of oars they possessed.
 Athenaeus records that Ptolemy II had at his disposal more than 4,000 ships that consisted of individual war fleets in addition to transports and ships from allies.
-The Alexandrian Fleet was said to number about 336 warships, not including those ships stationed elsewhere.
+The Alexandrian fleet was said to number about 336 warships, not including those ships stationed elsewhere.
 The cost of maintaining this fleet would have been enormous.

 Aegean fleet

 The Aegean fleet was established and headquartered at Thera from the 3rd century BC.
-This was the main wartime fleet for the entire Aegean Sea and was stationed in the city's harbour.
+This was the main wartime fleet for the entire Aegean Sea and was stationed in the city's harbor.
 It was disbanded in 145 BC.